 #2 Multi-currency account

-Wise’s multi-currency account (formerly called borderless account) allows users to hold and transact in multiple currencies.
+Wise’s multi-currency account (formerly called borderless account) allows users to hold and transact in multiple currencies, including crypto.
 Currently, Wise supports ten currencies with virtual bank account details allowing customers to receive funds in these specific currencies.

 Another 56 currencies are also supported, but these only allow for conversions and withdrawals to respective local bank accounts.
 This means that receipts are only supported in 10 currencies, but conversions can be done in any supported currency on all Wise accounts.